gameblabla/copyright_infringement_ports/DOS_version/README.txt

 Changelog
 =================

+1.22
+- Added MIDI support (including for OPL2/3 and also General MIDI)
+- Make the menu more robust (don't allow PC Speaker to be selected if MIDI/OPL is selected for instance)

 1.21
 - Fix keyboard issue with real mode version
 - Fix issue with menu selection going crazy if you input a letter instead of a number
 - Slightly reduced memory consumption
+- Fix VGA 800x600 going too fast, turns out the removed vsync waits were not required at all as long as hardware can keep up (which Dosbox does not)

 1.2
 - Added 160x200 PCJr/Tandy graphics mode (in addition to the already existing 320x200)